Mind over matter – when to consider a lasting power of attorney

 The LPA is a powerful legal document.
 Seeking specialist legal advice will ensure that you fully understand the effects and implications of the power.
 No one knows what the future holds but taking steps to plan and protect your personal affairs is one decision not to put off until tomorrow.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our wills, trusts, and probate department can advise and assist you in relation to making an LPA.
-Please contact us on 01903 229 999 or by email at firstname.lastname@example.org more information.
+Please contact us on 01903 229 999 or by email at email@example.com more information.

 The information contained in this article is for general guidance only and is not intended to be legal advice.
 Professional advice should always be taken on the application of the law in any particular situation.